FuelFighter/imu-ros/README.md

 # imu-ros

 Code to send the measurements from the inertial measurement unit(IMU) and send it through ROS to the computer.
+It publishes to the topic `ext_imu`.